AlexanderDrobyshevsky/vcn-project/README.md

 **The main features:**
  * Drag-and-drop support - you can sort elements of your tree exactly as you want
  * Adjust font proportions for tree and content
- * Selected text are copied to clipboard automaticaly
+ * Selected text are copied to clipboard automatically
  * Color picker for tree sections
  * Autosave
  * Full search